 Did You Know?

 Suicide contagion refers to a phenomenon in which one suicide seems to lead to others in a community, school, or workplace.
 Highly publicized suicides may have a very wide effect.
-Adolescents and young adults are especially vulnerable to contagion effects.
+Children, adolescents, and young adults are especially vulnerable to contagion effects.
 They may be exposed directly because they know someone who attempts or dies by suicide.
-They may also be indirectly exposed by round-the-clock, sensationalized, graphic media coverage of a celebrity's death.
+They may also be indirectly exposed by round-the-clock, sensationalized, graphic media coverage of a celebrity's death by suicide.
 Conversely, media coverage with positive messaging about a suicide death can decrease the risk of suicide contagion for vulnerable youth.
 Positive messaging typically communicates clearly about the tragic loss of a community member and goes on to express support for the grieving community.
 Messaging should describe mental health struggles as part of life and point out there is no stigma related to seeking help and treatment.
-Such portrayal of mental health and suicide can have a positive public health impact, rather than endangering vulnerable viewers.
+Such portrayal of mental health issues and suicide can have a positive public health impact, rather than endanger vulnerable viewers.

 There are several other categories of suicide that are extremely rare: